awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

 With client\-side reporting, AWS Elemental MediaTailor proxies the ad tracking URL to the client player\.
 The player then performs all ad\-tracking activities\.

 Client\-side reporting enables functionality like the following:
++ Scrubbing behavior, where a viewer can scrub through the video by moving the cursor on the playback bar\.
+**Note**
-+ Trick play for VOD, where players display visual feedback during fast forward and rewind\.
+MediaTailor does not support *trick play* for DASH live or VOD content\.
+This means that viewers won't see visual feedback during fast forward and rewind\.
 + Advanced playback behaviors that require player development, like no skip\-forward and countdown timers on ad avails\.

 Use client\-side reporting for VPAID functionality\.
 For more information, see [VPAID Handling](vpaid.md)\.
 The client\-side reporting response includes additional metadata about the VPAID creative\.